1712n/dn-institute/content/attacks/posts/2016-03-14-ShapeShift.md

 ## Summary

-From March 14 to April 9, 2016, there were three hacks of the Swiss ShiftShape crypto exchange.
+From March 14 to April 9, 2016, there were 3 hacks of the Swiss ShiftShape cryptocurrency exchange.
-The first hack was made by an employee of the exchange.
-Then he left a backdoor in the system and sold access to a hacker, who committed two more hacks.
+The first theft of funds was committed by an employee of the exchange, who was responsible for security and infrastructure.
+Then he sold the hacker the source code of ShapeShift core, the IP address of the main server, an SSH key and installed a remote access program on another employee's computer.
+The hacker entered the main server with the provided SSH key and took the coins, since the main server had SSH access to the coins server.
+After creating a new infrastructure, the exchange was hacked again, the hacker used remote access to the computer and received new SSH keys.

 ## Attackers